 Why Is My Dog Drooling So Much?

+Wondering why your dog drools so much?
 You've probably heard the old rule that "cats rule and dogs drool."
-While that's debatable, there may be some truth to it.
-If you're going to own a dog, you're likely going to have slobber.
+While that's debatable, there may be some truth to it (although some cats drool, too).
+If you're going to live with a dog, you're likely going to have slobber.
 But how much salivation is normal for your pup?
 Here's what you need to know if you notice your dog drooling excessively.

 Why Do Dogs Drool So Much?

 All dogs drool to some degree.
 Saliva lubricates the mouth and helps move food down the esophagus into the stomach.
 It also aids in cooling dogs when they pant, and there's even evidence that dog saliva prevents cavities.

 Some dogs naturally drool more than others; the shape of a dog's head and the way his lips meet his jowls play an important role.
 Some dog breeds have extra folds of skin around the muzzle so saliva and water can get trapped and drip out, explains Michelle Bombard, DVM, a veterinarian at the Malta Animal Hospital in Malta, N.Y.

 Is Your Dog's Drooling Normal or Abnormal?

 Excessive drooling is called ptyalism or hypersalivation, and it's not always a bad sign.
 The first step in knowing whether your dog's drooling is abnormal is simply knowing your pet, as the volume of "normal" slobber is different for every pup.
 Large breeds like Saint Bernards, mastiffs, bloodhounds, and Newfoundlands are known for being particularly slobbery.